Andrew McCabe Legal Defense Fund GoFundMe rakes in cash

 Andrew McCabe needs your help.

-“Friends” of the former FBI deputy director set up a crowdfunding page Thursday afternoon for his legal expenses, and it quickly took off.
+Friends of the former FBI deputy director set up a crowdfunding page Thursday afternoon for his legal expenses, and it quickly took off.

 The page set up for Mr. McCabe, who was fired for leaking and lack of candor in the Hillary Clinton email probe, says that he needs a legal defense fund for a variety of reasons.